A sneeze from your cat every now and then is common, but when does a simple “Bless you!” suffice and when should you be concerned?

 - Feline Herpes: Feline herpes is a virus that is also very contagious between cats.
 It is typically spread through contact with discharge from an infected cat’s mouth, nose or eyes.
 According to Fetch by WebMD, stress can cause a flareup of the virus and make transmission easier between cats.
 Other symptoms of feline herpes can include congestion, eye ulcers, loss of appetite and drooling.

-- Feline Calicivirus: This virus can cause URIs and oral disease, such as mouth ulcers that can affect a cat’s respiratory tract.
+- Feline Calicivirus: This virus can cause URIs and oral diseases, such as mouth ulcers that can affect a cat’s respiratory tract.
 Besides sneezing, the most common symptoms of feline calicivirus are conjunctivitis, congestion and discharge from the nose or eyes.

 Feline herpesvirus and feline calicivirus are very common.
 In fact, VCA Hospitals says that these two conditions are responsible for 90% of all feline upper respiratory tract infections.